Lionel Monckton: After World War I

 Monckton was discouraged by Edwardes's death and unwilling to adapt his style of writing to the newly popular syncopated American dance rhythms, ragtime, and other "noisy numbers" that were heard in theatres.
 Although he contributed to some revues, including Bric à Brac (1915, including another song for Millar: "Chalk Farm to Camberwell Green"), We're All in it, and Airs and Graces, he had little enthusiasm for this, or for other new forms of musical entertainment, and he soon retired from composing.
 Monckton's music remained popular in Britain until after World War II, when American musicals took over the stage and even into the later half of the 20th century, in the case of his most popular shows.

-Monckton died in his home in London at the age of 62 and is buried in Brompton Cemetery.
-Monckton left an estate valued at £79,518 Later the same year, his widow remarried William Humble Ward, 2nd Earl of Dudley, becoming the Countess of Dudley.
+Monckton died in his London home at the age of 62; he is buried in Brompton Cemetery.
+His estate was valued at £79,518.
+Later the same year his widow married William Humble Ward, 2nd Earl of Dudley.